The topic for today is how to draw a foggy morning. I’ll begin by sharing some basic tips, then conclude with a short tutorial from a specific image.

 It’s also easier to lift color if you’ve applied it with light pressure.

 Don’t worry about details.
 Instead, suggest the trees, sky, and foreground with shape and value.
 Detail will come later.
 However, you can use fewer layers in the foggy areas if you prefer.

 I layered the medium color (Polychromos Terra Cotta) over the dark color (Polychromos Burnt Siena.)
 The darker values represent three or four layers.
 The lightest values are the color of the paper.

 Step 2: “Lift” the Fog

-After you’ve established basic values and shapes, begin lifting color with sticky stuff.
-You can use an eraser if that’s all you have, but sticky stuff lifts color in a delightfully random manner that’s perfect for drawing fog.
+After you’ve established basic values and shapes, begin lifting color with mounting putty.
+You can use an eraser if that’s all you have, but mounting putty lifts color in a delightfully random manner that’s perfect for drawing fog.

 It’s best to lift color in layers, but don’t lift color over all of the fog with every layer.
 Instead, overlap so that some areas are lighter than others.
 The resulting fog will look more natural.

-To draw the lighter area of the sun, roll the sticky stuff into a ball between your palms.
+To draw the lighter area of the sun, roll the mounting putty into a ball between your palms.
 Then press it against the paper, give it a half twist, and lift it again.
 Repeat the process until the sun is as bright as you want it.

-I chose to make use of the color of the paper by working around most of the fog, but I also used sticky stuff to lift some color where the sunlight angles to the lower right.
+I chose to make use of the color of the paper by working around most of the fog, but I also used mounting putty to lift some color where the sunlight angles to the lower right.
 To balance that, I also created a less clear shape angling to the lower left.

 Step 3: Darken Values & Add Details